A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Introduction

-Even, PRNGs have a long history of development -- its modern journey starting in late $19^{th}$ century \cite{galton1890dice} to early $20^{th}$ century \cite{tippett1927random,2980655,2983623,von195113} and evolving and getting more powerful ever since \cite{l1996maximally,Lewis:1973:GFS:321765.321777,Matsumoto:1998:MTE:272991.272995,Panneton:2005:XRN:1113316.1113319,Panneton:2006:ILG:1132973.1132974,Saito2008,Saito2009,Tausworthe,Tezuka:1987:DGP:31846.31848,wolfram86c,Marco99,Vigna:2016:EEM:2956571.2845077}.
-There are several papers which target to survey this development of random number generators, see for example \cite{Doi1004061, Park:1988:RNG:63039.63042, JAMES1990329, LEcuyer:1997, L'Ecuyer:2005:FRN:1162708.1162732, HELLEKALEK1998485}.
 Usually, latest PRNG claims to be superior to the previous ones.
-This claim is based on the PRNG's performance in some statistical tests, like Diehard \cite{diehard}, TestU01 \cite{L'Ecuyer:2007:TCL:1268776.1268777}, NIST \cite{rukhin2001statistical} etc. battery of tests, which empirically detect non-randomness in the generated numbers.
-However, many questions arise in this regard -- What is the necessary criterion of a good PRNG?
-What should be the measurement unit of its randomness quality?
-Should randomness of a number generated by a PRNG be relative to its intended application?
-Should a PRNG need to pass all the tests of batteries?
-How much effective are those statistical tests?
+One of the reasons of this claim is based on the PRNG's performance in some statistical tests, like Diehard \cite{diehard}, TestU01 \cite{L'Ecuyer:2007:TCL:1268776.1268777}, NIST \cite{rukhin2001statistical} etc. battery of tests, which empirically detect non-randomness in the generated numbers.
+However, many questions arise in this regard -- \emph{How much effective are these statistical tests?
 Will numbers of a PRNG, which performs well in all the statistical tests, really appear random or noisy to the human eye?
-Is the claim of a PRNG to be superior really correct?
-How to verify the ranking of these PRNGs?
+Is the claim of a PRNG to be superior than others really correct?} In this work, we target to address these questions.
+To do this, we have selected all uniform PRNGs developed in the history which have been widely used and are considered to be \emph{good}.
+Some of these PRNGs are not used now, but in the history of development of PRNG, they have played a significant role making them part of our selection.
+Similarly, some of them do not have very good randomness quality but are still widely used as general purpose portable generators.
+So, we include them in our list.